unicef-polymer/etools-ajax/README.md

 where you can store a list of objects from server response) or `sharedDbCachingKey`.
  For more info on caching configuration see https://github.com/unicef-polymer/etools-dexie-caching Readme;
 `token_key` property holds the local storage key of the token.
 If present, the 'Authorization' header will be set.
+When `token_key` and `window.AppMsalInstance` are set, the token is automatically added to the request.
+If the token is expired, a silent token refresh will be done.
+If the silent token refresh errors out the page is reloaded in order to be redirected to the `Sign in` page.

   `endpoint` format:
   ```javascript